svaksha/Julia.jl/Mathematics.md

 ----

 # Calculus & [Applied Math](http://en.wikipedia.org/wiki/Applied_mathematics)
-+ [ApproxFun](https://github.com/dlfivefifty/ApproxFun) :: Julia IFun Implementation is a package for approximating functions.
-It currently supports intervals, the real line, periodic intervals and the unit circle.
-It is heavily influenced by the Matlab package chebfun and the Mathematica package RHPackage.
 + [Calculus.jl](https://github.com/johnmyleswhite/Calculus.jl) :: Calculus package.
 + [Calculus2.jl](https://github.com/johnmyleswhite/Calculus2.jl) :: A draft of a new interface for the Calculus package.
 + [FeynmanKacSpde.jl](https://github.com/scidom/FeynmanKacSpde.jl) :: Feynman-Kac SPDE Inference.